danog/MadelineProtoDocs/docs/API_docs/constructors/inputMediaDocumentExternal.md

 ---
-title: inputMediaDocumentExternal
+title: "inputMediaDocumentExternal"
-description: Document that will be downloaded by the telegram servers
+description: "Document that will be downloaded by the telegram servers"
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: inputMediaDocumentExternal